The following details of groups working within and around Saint Dunstan are provided for the use of parishioners.

 For those who enjoy singing and/or playing an instrument and are willing to attend 9.00am Sunday Mass.
 We get together from time to time for practice but there is no regular event.
 If you are interested in joining please speak to Kevin.

 St Dunstan’s Choir meets on alternate Wednesdays at 7.45pm at St Dunstan’s Church for practice.
 For keen singers willing to attend 10.30am Sunday Mass and take part in other parish events.
-Please contact Roger if you would like to join.
+Please contact the office if you would like to join.

 A team of singers and musicians lead the singing.
 Rehearsals from 4.45pm and on various (but minimal) occasions to prepare for liturgical feasts.
 If you would like more information please call Stephen.